joaojosemfigueiredo/my_personal_site/README.md

 - **CSS**: Visual styles for the pages.

 ## Project Structure
-- `static/`: This folder contains static files such as CSS, JavaScript, and images.
+- `static/`: This folder contains static files such as CSS, pdfs, and images.
 - `templates/`: Contains HTML templates which are rendered by Flask.
 - `app.py`: The main application file for Flask that includes the routes and server logic.